theodoreOnzGit/thermal_hydraulics_rs/README.md

 Please refer to crate documentation for more details, especially the prelude documentation for more examples

+# common errors

+For compilation, if using debian based distros with a very new CPU, eg. 13th generation intel CPU in 2023 OpenBLAS may not compile correctly as it is not able to detect the CPU type.
+This

+The workaround is to ensure that "intel-mkl" is used rather than OpenBLAS.

 # tests
 If you want to use cargo watch for testing, this is because you will likely run into csv files.
 When Rust